Digital Programmable Thermostats in the Canton, MA area

 Available in Metro West, and South Shore Mass from Green Energy Mechanical Inc

-There’s a lot of information below, but if at any time you wish to speak to us at Green Energy Mechanical Inc about a digital, automatic, and/or programmable thermostat, give us a call or contact us online.
+There’s a lot of information below, but if at any time you wish to speak to us at Green Energy Mechanical Inc about a digital, automatic, and/or programmable thermostat for your Canton, MA home, give us a call or contact us online.
 We offer free inspections where we’ll discuss the money you could be saving with a programmable thermostat and other home energy-saving information.

 What Is a Thermostat?

 It is a temperature-sensitive switch that controls a space conditioning unit or system, such as a furnace, air conditioner, or both.
 When the indoor temperature drops below or rises above the thermostat setting, the switch moves to the “on” position, and your furnace or air conditioner runs to warm or cool the house air to the setting you selected for your family’s comfort.
 A thermostat, in its simplest form, must be manually adjusted to change the indoor air temperature.

 You can easily save energy in the winter by setting the thermostat to 68 degrees F (20 degrees C) when you’re at home and awake, and lowering it when you’re asleep or away.
 This strategy is effective and inexpensive if you are willing to adjust the thermostat by hand and wake up in a chilly house.
 In the summer, you can follow the same strategy with central air conditioning, too, by keeping your house warmer than normal when you are away, and lowering the thermostat setting to 78 degrees F (26 degrees C) only when you are at home and need cooling.
 A common misconception associated with thermostats is that a furnace works harder than normal to warm the space back to a comfortable temperature after the thermostat has been set back, resulting in little or no savings.